By Eric Aldrich

 If you truly want to regain being the “Gold Standard” of our sport, then give us a registry whose aim is to follow your own mission statement.
 If you continue to chase after market share in place of strengthening your bond with us, AKC will shrink to nothing more than a top-dollar pet registry, with little support or respect from anyone.
 Backing the mills means abandoning us, along with your own

 parent clubs.
 My hope is that you will listen to us, lest you find in the end that the AKC has traded its status for money without value, such as is exemplified by the collapsing banking and insurance industry.
-As the CEO of AKC
+As the CEO of AKC and someone formerly in the banking business, you should know this principle better than anyone.
+You should

 also recognize the greatest treasure of all is the ability to validate our fine and noble breeds.